DevLenin06/NLP_predictingpasswordstrength/README.md

 - The notebook will train/load the model and include a predict() function for evaluating password strengths.

 4. Predict Password Strength
 - Once the notebook has run sucessfully, you can call the predict function locally in a code cell by typing `predict()`.
-The model will then provide a prompt to enter a password and the model will return the strength of that password.
+The model will then provide a prompt to enter a password and then return the strength of that password.